alexharri/website/posts/webgl-gradients.md

   showControls={false}
 />

 Looks pretty good, but the noise feels a bit too evenly spaced.
 Yet again, we'll use stacking to make the noise more interesting.

-After some constant tweaking, here's what I came up with:
+Here's what I came up with:

 ```glsl
 const float L = 0.0015;